 If you're studying with us on an F-1 (student) visa, you are eligible to work up to 20 hours per week at The University of Texas at Austin.
 During school breaks, you may work up to 40 hours per week on campus, as long as you are continuing your studies with us.
 A variety of jobs and shifts are available, depending on your skills and experience.

-Learn more in the On-Campus Employment for English Language Center Students information sheet.
+Learn more in the On-Campus Employment for English Language Center Students information sheet (PDF).

-Each semester, we award three scholarships for outstanding English Language Center students who continue their studies with us for another semester.
-These merit-based scholarships cover one-third of intensive tuition.
+Each semester, we award two scholarships for outstanding English Language Center students who continue their studies with us for another semester.
+These merit-based scholarships cover half of intensive tuition.
 The scholarship application is sent out to our students mid-semester, and the winners are announced at the end of the semester, at our final reception.
-Read more about two of our previous scholarship winners here and here.

-Also, there may be private organizations in your home country that provide support for study in the US: businesses, foundations, and religious groups might have funds available.
+There may also be private organizations in your home country that provide support for study in the U.S., such as businesses, foundations, and religious groups.

 The following websites provide information about financial aid available to qualifying international students.
 Each website also has a search engine for scholarships and awards, which you can use to do a personalized search.
 Visit the following websites and see what’s out there for you:

 The following websites provide information about loans available to international students.
 Policies regarding loans for international students depend on the organizations providing them.
-Some of these websites are for private organizations that offer educational loans to qualifying students.
-To apply for those loans you might need to become a degree-seeking student and/or have a US citizen or permanent resident act as your guarantor.
+Some are private organizations that offer educational loans to qualifying students.
+Some loans require that you are degree-seeking student and/or have a U.S. citizen or permanent resident act as your guarantor.